 While looking at maintenance tips for your garage door, also take a quick look at the best way to seal and weatherstrip the door.
 These steps will allow you to maximize the energy efficiency, appearance, and longevity of your door.

-Replacement weatherstripping can be purchased at most hardware stores or home improvement stores.
+Replacement weatherstripping can be purchased at most hardware or home improvement stores.
 It usually comes in brown or white, which are the two most popular garage door colors.
-The stripping comes factory attached to a plastic piece that can be nailed directly to your existing garage door frame.
+The stripping comes factory attached to a plastic piece, that can be affixed directly to your existing garage door frame.

 Begin by carefully removing the existing weatherstripping.
 Use a hammer or a pry bar to pull out the nails.
-Take extra care to make sure that don't damage the doorframe itself.
+Take extra care to make sure it doesn't damage the door frame itself.
 Once the old weatherstripping has been completely removed, begin to attach the new.
 Start with the overhead piece, using a handsaw and a utility knife to cut the new weatherstripping to the correct length.
-After the headpiece is installed, then you can install the sidepieces.
+After the headpiece is installed, you can install the side pieces.
 It is best to install the new weatherstripping with the door in the closed position, that way you can visually check to see if the stripping is tight enough against the door to prevent wind from swirling through.

-Utilizing these regular maintenance techniques for your garage door will not only increase the efficiency of your home, but will increase the life of the door.
-Though it may seem like an unnecessary expense, if you check the price of a new door it will become apparent to you very quickly why it is important to take good care of the one that you have.
+Utilizing these regular maintenance techniques for your garage door will not only increase the efficiency of your home but will increase the life of the door.
+Though it may seem like an unnecessary expense, if you check the price of a new door it will become apparent to you why it is important to take good care of the one you have.